SpencerDawkins/rtp-quic-sdp/draft-dawkins-avtcore-sdp-rtp-quic.md

 ##Assumptions for this document {#assume}

+This document assumes that any implementation adding support for RTP-over-QUIC could reasonably also add support for BUNDLE ({{RFC8843}}) and "rtcp-mux" ({{RFC5761}}), so these capabiilities are not mentioned further in this document.

+## Rationale on the Choice of AVP Profiles in the Context of RTP Encapsulation in QUIC {#rationale}

-This document assumes that for RTP-over-QUIC, it is useful to register these AVP profiles using QUIC, in order to allow existing SIP and RTCWEB RTP applications to migrate more easily to QUIC:
+This document registers these AVP profiles using QUIC:

  * RTP/AVP ("RTP Profile for Audio and Video Conferences with Minimal Control (RTP/AVP)"), as defined in {{RFC3551}}.
  * RTP/AVPF ("Extended RTP Profile for Real-time Transport Control Protocol (RTCP)-Based Feedback (RTP/AVPF)"), as defined in {{RFC4585}}.

-This document assumes that any implementation adding support for RTP-over-QUIC could reasonably also add support for BUNDLE ({{RFC8843}}) and "rtcp-mux" ({{RFC5761}}), so these capabiilities are not mentioned further in this document.

-## Rationale on the Choice of AVP Profiles in an RTP Over QUIC Context
+ A word of explanation for these choices is in order.

-An RTP implementation that uses QUIC as its underlying transport protocol may choose to rely only on RTCP for feedback.
+ One view is that support for RTP encapsulation in QUIC with its TLS 1.3 handshake {{RFC9001}} is a drop-in replacement for RTP encapsulation in DTLS/SRTP, with few if any other changes required.
+A current RTP implementation adding support for QUIC as its underlying transport protocol might rely only on RTCP for feedback to the sender.
 For this reason, the QUIC/RTP/AVPF profile is defined in this specification, to provide the best RTCP feedback possible to RTP senders.

-An RTP implementation that uses QUIC as its underlying transport protocol may choose to rely information available at the QUIC level for feedback.
-For this reason, the QUIC/RTP/AVP profile is defined in this specification, to minimize the RTP-level overhead for RTP senders.
+Some proposals for RTP encapsulation in QUIC include relying on information available at the QUIC level for feedback.
+These implementations may not need the full range of capabilities available with {{RFC4585}} plus Extended Reports (XR) (as suggested for WebRTC in {{RFC8451}}and RTCP feedback reports (for example, {{RFC8888}}).
+For this reason, the QUIC/RTP/AVP profile is defined in this specification, to minimize the RTP-level overhead for RTP senders and receivers.

-An RTP implementation that uses QUIC as its underlying transport protocol will always send an RTP stream that is encrypted between the two QUIC endpoints.
+QUIC has "always-on" encryption, with the exception of a few invariant QUIC header fields as described in {{RFC8999}}.
+An RTP implementation that uses QUIC as its underlying transport protocol will only send and receive an RTP stream that is completely encrypted between two QUIC endpoints.

-It is undesireable to also use SRTP payload encryption, because this adds double encryption overhead and increases the payload size by adding a second HMAC to the payload.

-For this reason, the potential QUIC/RTP/SAVP and QUIC/RTP/SAVPF profiles are not defined in this specification.
+It is not considered desirable to use SRTP payload encryption for RTP that will be encapsulated in QUIC, because this adds the computational overhead of double encryption and increases the QUIC payload size by adding a second HMAC to the payload.
+For this reason, the obviously possible QUIC/RTP/SAVP {{RFC3711}} and QUIC/RTP/SAVPF {{RFC5124}} profiles have not been defined in this specification.

 ## Open Questions {#open-questions}